cirosantilli/linux-cheat/dev-filesystem.md

 Some devices are created automatically by the Kernel even if there is no corresponding hardware to offer services under read write, e.g. random number generation.

+## devtmpfs

+Like `proc` and `sysfs`, the `dev` filesystem is a virtual filesystem that can be mounted any number of times:

+    mkdir newdev
+    sudo mount -t devtmpfs none newdev

+The actual filesystem name is `devtmpfs`, and `/dev` is just the usual mount point.

+Most distributions also mount `devpts` inside `/dev` in addition to `devtmpfs`:

 ## null

 ## /dev/null